 Our courses and projects focus on research being undertaken by members of academic staff.
 Their research interests in physics range from the fundamental to the applied.
-Recently our research excellence was recognised when we were ranked number one in the UK for research quality (REF 2014).

 If you're interested in joining us we'd love to hear from you.
 Please contact us if you have any questions about our courses or studying Physics at Strathclyde.